wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/3-explain-service-level-agreements.md

     **Downtime**
   :::column-end:::
   :::column:::
     The definition of downtime depends on the relevant service.
-For example, for Microsoft Teams, any period of time where users are unable to initiate online meetings, see presence statuses, or are unable to have instant messaging conversations is considered downtime.
+For example, with Microsoft Teams, any period of time where users are unable to initiate online meetings, see presence statuses, or unable to instant message is considered downtime.
 Your downtime reduces the total time your services are functional (your uptime).
   :::column-end:::
 :::row-end:::
 :::row:::